AmericanCouncils/Mutate/lib/AC/Mutate/Presets/README.md

-# TODO #
+# Notes #

 Write default presets here.
-All jobs should be namespaced in `AC\Mutate\Presets`.
+For detailed documentation, see the `README.md` in `presets/`.
+The only different for presets in this directory is that they should all be namespaced in `AC\Mutate\Presets`.

-Planned presets:
+# Planned presets #

+This list is a stream-of-conscious thing, always changing... update as required.

 * Mp4_1080
 * Mp4_720